Community Engaged Scholars

 Dual Major in Psychology and Magazine, News & Digital Journalism

-As part of her Spanish 439 class (Community Outreach: Language in Action), Sophia joined our communications team where she completed her service learning requirement.
-Sophia worked both at La Casita and at our partner organization, Punto de Contacto-Point of Contact, where she was assigned to conduct interviews, write articles, work on translation and produce dual language content for social media campaigns honing her Spanish along the way.
-Reflecting on her experience, Sophia shares, “The experience has allowed me to grow in many ways and improve my Spanish communication skills.
-It has been fun creating content and getting the chance to work with everyone!”.
+As part of her Spanish 439 class (Community Outreach: Language in Action), Sophia joined our communications team, where she completed her service-learning requirement.
+Sophia worked both at La Casita and at our partner organization, Punto de Contacto–Point of Contact, where she was assigned to conduct interviews, write articles, work on translation, and produce dual-language content for social media campaigns, honing her Spanish along the way.
+Reflecting on her experience, Sophia shared, “The experience allowed me to grow in many ways and improve my Spanish communication skills.
+It was fun creating content and getting the chance to work with everyone!”

 Andrew Serrao ’25